-Neighbourhood Alert is a new two-way secure communication system which allows residents to communicate with Nottinghamshire Police and for Nottinghamshire Police to communicate with residents and alert them to incidents in their area.
+Nottinghamshire Alert is a two-way secure communication system which allows residents to communicate with Nottinghamshire Police and for Nottinghamshire Police to communicate with residents and alert them to incidents in their area.

 Communication is by email, text or telephone, but residents need to “sign up” to the system to enjoy the benefits.

 Over 200 of our households are members and we are keen to expand this to ensure we do all we can to retain the low crime rate in the village and surrounding area.
 To become a member requires completion of the shortest of forms which Frank can provide.
 That’s it – you keep your eyes and ears open, and from time to time the Association reports incidents etc by posting short notes through members letter boxes.